alex028502/linux-on-old-mac-notes/readme.md

 $ sudo checkinstall # from the project directory
 ```

-this is good in a way because if the _people at linux_ ever start to support
+this is good in a way because if the _people at Linux_ ever start to support
-this camera, or if this driver is ever merged into the linux kernel, I will
+this camera, or if this driver is ever merged into the Linux kernel, I will
 know, because my camera will work after the kernel update.

+##### firmware question

+I put some print statements in the module, and it seems to flash the firmware
+onto the camera every time the kernel module starts (so every time the computer
+starts) - is that how it is supposed to work?
+I mean does OS-X load the firmware
+onto the camera every time the computer boots?

 ### Left speaker doesn't work on the '09 Macbook Pro